james-sciortino/c9800-set-site-tag/readme.md

 This script is intended for wireless administrators to programmatically automate the creation and assignment of unique site-tags for efficient AP management.

 # Summary
+Site-tags on the C9800 Wireless Controller Platform serve the following purposes:
-Site-tags define if the AP is configured for Local Mode or Flexconnect mode, and also contains the AP Join Profile and Flex Profile that is applied to the AP.
+1. Define if an AP is configured for Local Mode or Flexconnect mode, and also contains the AP Join Profile and Flex Profile that is applied to the AP.
-Site-tags also comprise attributes that are specific to the physical site.
+2. Include attributes that are specific to the physical site.
 For example, the list of primary APs for efficient upgrade is a part of a site-tag.
+3. Used as a AAA RADIUS attribute in Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.

 Wireless administrators can programmatically automate the creation and assignment of unique site-tags for efficient AP management.
 Site-tags can be useful as RADIUS attributes in Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.